mozilla/firefox57-sprint/README.md

-# Firefox Quantum Sprint - heavily under construction (website and program)
+# Firefox Quantum Sprint

-This project is based on https://mozilla.github.io/global-sprint/.
+**Important:** Please do not report Firefox bugs in this repository!
+We have https://bugzilla.mozilla.org/ for that.

+This project is finished.
+You can still see the final website at http://firefoxsprint.mozilla.community/, but this repository is in read-only mode.

 ----

-## Getting Started
+## Running it locally

 To run this site locally you need to install [Jekyll](https://jekyllrb.com/), [Ruby](https://www.ruby-lang.org/en/) and [Bundler](http://bundler.io/).